Reducing Noise in Very Sensitive Load Cell Applications

 If cable choice is the most important decision, then system grounding comes right after it.
 In this case, grounding includes both signal cables and power cords.
 For starters, you’ll want to ground all of the shields in the instrumentation cable at the same point, ideally at the instrumentation end of the cable.
 If you use grounding wires, use the largest gauge possible and keep them as short as possible.
 And never ground the signal cable at more than one location.
 That creates the opportunity for ground loops.
 In the event you have unused conductors in a signal cable, don’t leave them disconnected because they’ll act like antennas.
 Be sure to ground the signal conductors and any shield around them.
 With respect to power cable grounding, plug all the signal-handling equipment into a single power strip if you can.
-That way all the equipment will utilize a common ground.
+That way all the equipment will use a common ground.

-You’re going to need an instrumentation amplifier for your load cell measurements.
+All load cell measurements require the use of an instrumentation amplifier.
 The best instrumentation amplifiers today use three operational amplifiers (op amps) arranged in two stages: a two-op-amp preamp, followed by a difference amplifier.
 Instrumentation amplifiers can actually help reduce the effects from noise in the environment.
 Noise on the two signal wires is proportional to how close the two wires are.
-Twisted wires are very close, which means the noise signals on both wires are almost identical.
-This is an important property if you want the amplifier to eliminate the noise.
+Twisted wires are very close, which means the noise signals on both wires are identical.
+This is an important property used by amplifiers to eliminate the noise through common-mode rejection.

 The best type of load cell noise filter for this application is known as a sinc filter.
-This is a software-based signal processing application that emulates an ideal filter, removing all frequency components above a given cutoff frequency without affecting lower frequencies.
-Unfortunately, this is not a DIY filter, but there are some alternatives such as software averaging or simple averaging in Excel.
+This is a software-based signal processing application that emulates an ideal filter.
+It removes all frequency components above a given cutoff frequency without affecting lower frequencies.
+Unfortunately, this is not a DIY filter.
+However, there are some alternatives such as software averaging or simple averaging in Excel.

 What bridge configuration should you use to minimize the impacts of environmental noise?